tanftw/get-facebook-likes/readme.txt

 == Description ==

-Get Facebook Likes interacts with Facebook Graph API and saves likes, shares, and comments count to post meta right after users hit Like/Share button or leaves a Facebook comment.
-Therefore you can do some awesome stuff that you think it's impossible before like order posts, order search results, vote, deeper analytics... by Facebook likes (and shares, comments too).
+[Get Facebook Likes](http://binaty.org/plugins/get-facebook-likes) interacts with Facebook Graph API and saves likes, shares, and comments count to post meta right after users hit Like/Share buttons or leaves a Facebook comment.
+Therefore you can do some awesome stuff that you think it's impossible before like sort posts, order search results, vote, deeper analytics... by Facebook likes (and shares, comments too).

+Get Facebook Likes also comes with powerful event system which lets you expand and build robust addons on it.

 As we're both developers and end users, we're obviously love fast & ease of use plugins.
 Get Facebook Likes uses native Facebook JS SDK and works right after activated, no cronjob setup is required.
 Just a few options to tweak your script to the highest speed.